MCHAK_logo

 My Community Help

-At this time, we are raising funds to support the City of Goodness in opening a professional rehabilitation center where more children can get professional physical and psychological help.
+At this time we are raising funds to support the City of Goodness in opening a professional rehabilitation center where more children can get professional physical and psychological help.

-For this purpose we are planning to raise $100,000.
+For this purpose are planning to raise $100,000.

 Thank You For Your Support!